AriFordsham/GHCWiki/Type-&-Class-Dependency-Analysis.md

 2. `data E = MkE T`
 3. `data T`

 The problem is that checking `MkE T` expects a proper `TyCon` for `T`, not a `TcTyCon`.
 But checking the signature only gives a `TcTyCon`.
-This manifests as the following error:
+As a result, this is what happens if you try to typecheck the above code using an experimental GHC branch that implements the new algorithm:

 ```
  ghc: panic! (the 'impossible' happened)